teamdigitale/teamdigitale.governo.it/en/jobpositions/ui-designer.md

 - Knowledge of the particular characteristics of the following frameworks of front-end development: Bootstrap 3, 4, React, AngularJS, etc.
 - Knowledge of the user centered design approach and natural ability to focus on the user experience
 - Experience in at least one of the following prototyping platforms: invisionapp.com, marvelapp.com, moqups.com, uxpin.com
-- Experience in at least one of the following hi-fi prototyping tools: Principle, Framer, Flinto or similar.
+- Experience in at least one of the following hi-fi prototyping tools: Principle, Framer, Flinto or similar
 - Excellent communication, presentation, interpersonal, and analytical skills and ability to communicate complex interaction concepts clearly
 - Ability to carry on the development of projects independently